 Bis elixanda est pastinaca, prima decoctio abiicitur, secundo cum lactuca incoquitur.
 Inde in patinam translata cum sale aceto, coriandro, pipere condita, esui percommode dat.
 Nam & tussim & pleuresim, & hydropisim sedat, ac uenere excitat.
 Frugiet excauata post prima concoctione, in oleo & liquamine farina inuoluta solet.

-A rough Latin translation (please correct mistakes if you see them):
+A rough English translation (please correct mistakes if you see them):